LCTaylor offers a number of other services:

 Licensed Insolvency Trustees are qualified Financial Counselors.

-When a company is having financial difficulty, it is sometimes necessary to place that company into a Receivership.
+When a company or corporation is having financial difficulty, it is sometimes necessary to place that company into a Receivership.

-This is under the same legislation as a bankruptcy or a proposal, but is another way of liquidating assets to pay back corporate debts.
-Receiverships are normally done by a secured creditor but they can also be done by the court system.
+This also comes under the Bankruptcy and Insolvency Act of Canada — the same legislation as a bankruptcy or a proposal, but is a different way of liquidating assets to pay back corporate debts.
+Receiverships are usually initiated by a secured creditor, but the court system can also initiate them with an application to do so by a secured creditor.